MARTIMM/raku-mongodb-driver/README.md

 * 0.*.0
   * Remove deprecation messages of converted method names

+* 0.25.14
+  * Many methods are removed from modules because they can be done by using run-command().
+Many commands are tested in ```t/400-run-command.t``` and therefore becomes a good example file.
+Next a list of methods removed.
+    * Connection.pm6: list-databases, database-names.

 * 0.25.13
   * All encoding and decoding done in Wire.pm6 is moved out to Header.pm6